-The total amount budgeted for this program is \$6,503,063, including 38.0 FTE positions.
-This is an increase of \$59,443 from the FY 2016 budged amount of \$6,443,620 and 38.0 FTE positions.
+The total amount budgeted for this program is \$6,448,069, including 38.0 FTE positions.
+This is an increase of \$4,449 and a decrease of a 1.0 FTE position from the FY 2016 budgeted amount of \$6,443,620 and 39.0 FTE positions.
 The resources and programs that are included in this budget, and any significant program changes from the prior year, are described below.

-• Office of School Support and Improvement (OSSI) - 37.0 FTE, \$5,990,103
+• Office of School Support and Improvement (OSSI) - 37.0 FTE, \$5,934,825

 The function of the OSSI is to ensure that every school has excellent leadership that enables schools to focus on improving student achievement through effective instruction.
 OSSI is organized into school improvement teams based on grade levels rather than geography.
 There are three school improvement teams, each led by one or more associate superintendent, their directors, and staff.
-The program funds are used to provide for employee salaries, temporary part-time salaries, substitutes for school staff to attend professional learning opportunities, supplies and materials, local travel reimbursement, travel for out of state professional learning opportunities, and contractual services.
-The amount budgeted for FY 2017 is \$33,598 less than the FY 2016 budgeted amount.
+The program funds are used to provide for employee salaries, temporary part-time salaries, substitutes for school staff to attend professional learning opportunities, supplies and materials, local travel reimbursement, travel for out of state professional learning opportunities, contractual services, and dues, fees and registrations.
+The amount budgeted for FY 2017 is \$88,876 and a 1.0 FTE position less than the FY 2016 budgeted amount of \$6,023,701 and 38.0 FTE positions.
 There are no significant program changes.